chevere/docs/components/Filesystem.md

 ## File PHP

-[FilePhpInterface](../reference/Chevere/Interfaces/Filesystem/FilePhpInterface.md) describe the interface for the component in charge of interact with PHP files.
+The [FilePhp](../reference/Chevere/Components/Filesystem/FilePhp.md) component in charge of interact with PHP files.

 ```php
 use Chevere\Components\Filesystem\File;